Ledger > Extra: VAT (Tax) Setup |

 VAT Setup

-This VAT Setup module allows you to configure your VAT system according to your country's tax regulations.
+The VAT Setup module allows you to configure your tax system according to your country’s regulations.

 Steps to Set Up VAT